PaloAltoNetworks/GWLB-TGW-Hackathon/README.md

+This is a copy from D. Spear's terraform scripts to deploy a TGW/GWLB demo.

+Some modifications are required to make them run on CloudShare.

+Original description is below:

 # Palo Alto Networks VM-Series Integration with AWS Gateway Load Balancer

 This package will help you deploy a full AWS Gateway Load Balancer demonstration environment that leverages the Palo Alto Networks VM-Series NGFWs to show how this solutions secures your Inbound, Outbound and East-West traffic.
 This demo will also create a Transit Gateway that is used for E/W and outbound traffic.